okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Usage example

-Any user with a valid session can issue this request to get the Schema for their User Profile.
+Any user with a valid bearer token can issue this request to get the Schema for their User Profile.

 ##### Request